TobitSoftware/chayns-js/README.md

 ```

 Once the chayns® API is implemented, you only need to run the chayns.ready-Promise and are ready to use it. <br>
-Watch [this](https://github.com/TobitSoftware/chayns-backend/wiki/Getting-Started) more information on chayns.ready.
+Watch [this](https://github.com/TobitSoftware/chayns-backend/wiki/Getting-Started) getting started tutorial for more information on chayns.ready.